 - The smell of gas leaking from the furnace

 - The thermostat no longer works

 - Your furnace is more than 12 years old

 - You haven’t had your furnace serviced for over a year

 If you’re experiencing any problems with the furnace in your home, the experts at Horizon Services are here to help.
-We offer comprehensive heating repair services in areas such as Wilmington, Trenton, Upper Darby, Baltimore, Newark, and Allentown.
+We offer comprehensive heating repair services in areas such as Wilmington, Trenton, Upper Darby, Baltimore, Raleigh, Newark, and Allentown.
 Our technicians offer heating solutions for all types of systems, including central warm-air furnaces, built-in electrical units, gas furnaces, oil heating furnaces, and more.

 3 Ordinary Furnace Problems & How to Fix Them

 When you need furnace repair, you’ll start to notice signs: unusual noises, leaking water, cold air blowing from the system.
 Especially as colder weather nears, it’s important to detect these problems before they leave you without heat when needed most.
 Here’s a list of the top common furnace problems in your home and how to fix them.

 Do you hear a constant clicking noise from your furnace?
 This may be the result of a mechanical malfunction.
 A clicking noise typically occurs when the igniter in a furnace attempts to spark the burners or pilot light.

 A clicking sound indicates a variety of technical errors from worn motor bearings to gas valve problems.
 Surprisingly, it’s not completely uncommon for your furnace to start clicking during those cold winter months.
 Here are a few troubleshooting actions you can take.